Brandonpinos/SecurityPals-Operator-Framework/self-assessment.md

 Contains two parts, Operator OLM and Catalog Operator.
 Both provides the runtime environment and APIs for managing the lifecycle of Operators and their resources.
 It also helps in deploying, installing, and updating Operators.
 Operator OLM is for manually created Operators and Catalog Operator is for Operators taken from Operater Hub.

 #### Operator Registry
-The Operator Registry is essentially a gRPC API that provides the OLM with operator bundle data, allowing querying of these operator bundles.
-It provides several binaries, including ```opm```(which updates registry databases and the index images), ```initializer```(which takes operator manifests as inputs and outputs SQLite database with the data allowing querying), and many more.
+The Operator Registry is a gRPC API that provides the OLM with operator bundle data, allowing querying of these operator bundles.
+It provides several binaries, including ```opm```( updates registry databases and the index images), ```initializer```( takes operator manifests as inputs and outputs SQLite database with the data allowing querying), and many more.

 #### Operator Hub
 A community-driven public hub for sharing and discovering Operators for various uses.